-- Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) should be used only by physicians whose knowledge and experience includes the use of antimetabolite therapy because of the possibility of serious toxic reactions (see WARNINGS AND PRECAUTIONS: General). - Methotrexate Injection BP (with preservative) formulation which contain benzyl alcohol are contraindicated in neonates and for intrathecal, intracerebroventricular, or high dose therapy (see CONTRAINDICATIONS). - Methotrexate has been reported to cause fetal death and/or congenital anomalies (see Special Populations: Pregnant Women section below).
+- ACH-METHOTREXATE should be used only by physicians whose knowledge and experience includes the use of antimetabolite therapy because of the possibility of serious toxic reactions (see WARNINGS AND PRECAUTIONS - General). - Methotrexate has been reported to cause fetal death and/or congenital anomalies (see WARNINGS AND PRECAUTIONS - Special Populations, Pregnant Women).
 Therefore, use is contraindicated for women of childbearing potential until pregnancy is excluded and pregnant patients with psoriasis or rheumatoid arthritis (see CONTRAINDICATIONS).